Finance and Grants Manager

-Stanford University is seeking a Finance & Grants Manager (Accountant 2) to perform a variety of regular and recurring professional accounting functions involving fiscal interpretation and analysis, reconciliations, and reviews of multiple accounts and transactions.
+Stanford University, Department of Radiology is seeking a Finance and Grants Manager (Accountant 2) to perform a variety of regular and recurring professional accounting functions involving fiscal interpretation and analysis, reconciliations, and reviews of multiple accounts and transactions.

 - Analyze accounting transactions and information to summarize current financial position at the unit or organization-wide level.